repicao/IH_AB_DA_FT_OCT_2023/Class_Materials/Case_Studies/Customer_Analysis_Case_Study/Activities_Transformation.md

 - Use minmax transform to bring varA's values into the range [0,1].
 - Check that varA has been rescaled using a displot or a histogram
 2. varB
-- Use StandardScaler to standardize the variable or PowerTransform to reduce its skew.
+- Use PowerTransformer to reduce its skew (StandardScaler is included!).
 - Check that the result has zero mean, unit variance, and reduced skew using mean(), std(), and a plot of the PDF.

 Hints: